-The use of (3.56) to define the exchange coefficients in the stable regime was found to be detrimental to the scores of the model (Beljaars, 1995) because of insufficient turbulent exchange in the lower troposphere.
-Therefore a revised version of the Louis scheme is used (Beljaars and Viterbo, 1999; Viterbo et al., 1999):
+The use of (3.53) to define the exchange coefficients in the stable regime close to the surface was found to be detrimental to the scores of the model (Beljaars, 1995) because of insufficient turbulent exchange in the lower troposphere.
+Therefore enhanced diffusion coefficients according to the Louis, Tiedtke, Geleyn scheme (Louis et al., 1982), revised by (Beljaars, 1995; Beljaars and Viterbo, 1999; Viterbo et al., 1999) are used close to the surface and M-O similarity as in (3.53) above.
+To achieve this interpolation the term lf^2 , a combination of length scale l and Ri functionality f(Ri), is treated in the equation of the diffusion coefficient as follows:

-$$K{\rm M} = l{\rm M}^2 \left| \frac{\partial U}{\partial z} \right| f{\rm M}(Ri)$$
+$$K = \left| \frac{\partial U}{\partial z} \right| l^2 f(Ri) \tag{3.54}$$